EnMasseProject/enmasse-workshop/README.md

 Take a few minutes to familiarize yourself with the openshift console.
 If you use minishift, you can run `minishift dashboard` which will open a window in your web browser.
 With minishift, you can login with username <b>developer</b> and password <b>developer</b>.

+## EnMasse messaging service

+EnMasse is an open source messaging platform, with focus on scalability and performance.
+EnMasse can run on your own infrastructure or in the cloud, and simplifies the deployment of messaging infrastructure.

+For this workshop, all messages will flow through EnMasse in some way.

 ### Installing EnMasse

 Go to [EnMasse downloads](https://github.com/EnMasseProject/enmasse/releases/latest) and download